liuhaha0607/nanopore-zscore-analysis/README.md

 python generate_odds.py
 ```

+The platform is selected using the `platform` variable inside the script.

-The current script uses the ONT BAM files and generates:
+The script generates:

 * a position-specific odds-ratio table;
 * an odds-ratio plot;